MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     ![A screenshot of a computer Description automatically generated](./Images/Lab03/L03_image011.png)

-1. Return to EPA 2021 - eGRID by selecting on the back arrow, and select the “**Factors mapping**” tab
+1. Return to EPA 2021 - eGRID by selecting on the back arrow, and select the **Factors mapping** tab.

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab03/L03_image012.png)

-    >[!NOTE] **Note**: Factor mappings help map emission factors to reference data.
+    >[!NOTE] **Note:** Factor mappings help map emission factors to reference data.
 Microsoft Sustainability Manager will use the factor mappings to find the correct emission factor to be used in an emission calculation for a given activity data.
-This is based on the reference data linked on the activity data, such as vehicle type or contractual instrument type
+This is based on the reference data linked on the activity data, such as vehicle type or contractual instrument type.

 1. Alex will create factor mappings for the two Contractual instrument types created in previous labs and associate them to the FRCC (FRCC All) emission factor.
 Each of the Contractual instruments are local power providers in Florida and are part of the FRCC electric grid.
-Select “**+New Factor mapping**”
+Select **+New Factor mapping**.

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab03/L03_image013.png)

 1. Alex will use the following information to populate the fields on the new Factor mapping:

-    -   **Name**: FRCC - Purchased Electricity - VanArsdel Ltd
+    1. **Name**: FRCC - Purchased Electricity - VanArsdel Ltd
-    -   **Reference Data**: VanArsdel Ltd
+    1. **Reference Data**: VanArsdel Ltd
-    -   **Factor**: FRCC (FRCC All)
+    1. **Factor**: FRCC (FRCC All)

 1. The fields and their values are **explained** below:

-    1. The **Name** of the factor mapping is used for identifying the factor mapping in the list.
+    - The **Name** of the factor mapping is used for identifying the factor mapping in the list.
-    1. The **Reference Data** is mapping the Contractual Instrument Type.
+    - The **Reference Data** is mapping the Contractual Instrument Type.
-    1. The **Factor** is mapping the Emission Factor
+    - The **Factor** is mapping the Emission Factor.
-    1. Select “**Save & Close**” to save the record.
+    1. Select **Save & Close** to save the record.

     ![Graphical user interface, application Description automatically generated](./Images/Lab03/L03_image014.png)

-1. Select “**+New Factor mapping**”
+1. Select **+New Factor mapping**.

     ![Graphical user interface, text Description automatically generated](./Images/Lab03/L03_image015.png)

 1. Alex will use the following information to populate the fields on the new Factor mapping:

-    -   **Name**: FRCC - Purchased Electricity - Adatum Corp
+    1. **Name**: FRCC - Purchased Electricity - Adatum Corp
-    -   **Reference Data**: Adatum Corp
+    1. **Reference Data**: Adatum Corp
-    -   **Factor Library:** EPA 2021 -eGRID
+    1. **Factor Library**: EPA 2021 -eGRID
-    -   **Factor**: FRCC (FRCC All)
+    1. **Factor**: FRCC (FRCC All)

 1. The fields and their values are **explained** below:

-    1. The **Name** of the factor mapping is used for identifying the factor mapping in the list.
+    - The **Name** of the factor mapping is used for identifying the factor mapping in the list.
-    1. The **Reference Data** is mapping the Contractual Instrument Type.
+    - The **Reference Data** is mapping the Contractual Instrument Type.
-    1. The **Factor** **Library** is the library used
+    - The **Factor** **Library** is the library used.
-    1. The **Factor** is mapping the Emission Factor
+    - The **Factor** is mapping the Emission Factor.
-    1. Select “**Save & Close**” to save the record.
+    1. Select **Save & Close** to save the record.

     ![Graphical user interface, application Description automatically generated](./Images/Lab03/L03_image016.png)